Robert Douglas (minister): Life

 In January 1651 Douglas officiated at the coronation of Charles II at Scone, preaching a sermon in which he said that it was the king's duty to maintain the established religion of Scotland, and to bring the other religions of the kingdom into conformity with it.

 Douglas was sent prisoner to London by Oliver Cromwell, when he suppressed the Scotch royalists, but was released in 1653.
 In 1654 he was called to London with other eminent ministers to consult with the Protector on the affairs of the Church of Scotland.
-Douglas was now the acknowledged leader of the moderate presbyterians or 'public resolutioners,' and retained the position till the English Restoration, which he largely helped to bring about.
+Douglas was now the acknowledged leader of the moderate presbyterians or 'public resolutioners,' and retained the position till the Stuart Restoration, which he largely helped to bring about.
 In 1659 he joined with the other resolutioners in sending James Sharp to London to attend to the interests of the Scottish church, and Wodrow (Sufferings of the Church of Scotland) gives most of the correspondence which took place between them.
 In this year Douglas preached the sermon at the opening of Heriot's Hospital.

 After the Restoration Douglas was offered the bishopric of Edinburgh if he would agree to the introduction of episcopacy into Scotland, but declined the office, and remonstrated with Sharp for accepting the archbishopric of St. Andrews.
 He preached before the Scottish Parliament in Edinburgh in 1661, and 27 June 1662 was removed to the pastorate of Greyfriars Kirk.
 For declining to recognise episcopacy Douglas was deprived of this charge on 1 October 1662.